Developing Competence in Teens

 A sense of competence is earned through actual experience.
 Young people become competent when they develop a set of skills that allow them to trust their judgments, make responsible choices, and face difficult situations.
 They acquire competence by mastering tasks they previously couldn’t have handled.
 Along with a strong sense of competence comes tenacity, the ability to stick with tough tasks and solve problems.

 Part of the way we support our teens to develop a sense of mastery is to get out of their way.
 To trust our teens can handle their lives.
 To allow them to take chances.
 This is what enables them to prove to themselves they are competent.
 But we must watch from afar.
 Our job is to set guidelines that ensure they stretch within safe and moral boundaries.
+Those guidelines should be easier to follow if we’ve discussed and modeled wise behaviors and strong values.

 Encourage Existing Strengths